Instruction to Read Command #70 on a Cencon Lock

 Without the need for a user key or an audit key, you can determine the following information on the lock:

-Active Modes: Identify which modes are currently active on the lock: FL (First Line Maintenance), ro (Route), or bA (Bank mode).
+Identify which modes are currently active on the lock: FL (First Line Maintenance), ro (Route), or bA (Bank mode). - Access Type:

 If the activating company used a USB Key Box with version 4.0 or higher software, additional security features are enabled on the lock.
 For example, Command #70 will display the following details instead of showing zeros, which is the case if the lock was activated with a version below 4.0 or using a PCI card system: